Discipline: Visual Art

 Region: Fayetteville, AR

-MacDowell fellowships: 1970
+MacDowell Fellowships: 1970

 Marvin Brown is an abstract and minimalist artist born in Queens, NY.
 He taught for many years in the Department of Art and Visual Studies at Brown University and currently lives and works on Long Island's North Shore.
 As a Fulbright Senior Scholar in the Fine Arts, he was an "Artist in Residence" at Victorian College of the Arts, Melbourne, Australia, and has taught and traveled extensively.
 His work can be found at New York Public Library; the Slobodkina Foundation in Glen Head, New York; Virginia Museum of Art; Fogg Museum of Art; Harvard Art Museums; the Center for Innovative Printing at Rutgers University; New Jersey State Museum; and Princeton University Libraries.